African clawless otter: Description

 The African clawless otter has a chestnut-coloured thick, smooth fur with almost silky underbellies.
 It is characterized by white facial markings that extend downward towards its throat and chest areas.
 Paws are partially webbed with five fingers, but without opposable thumbs.
 All lack claws except for digits 2, 3, and 4 of the hind feet.
 Its large skull is broad and flat, with a relatively small orbit and a short snout.
 Molars are large and flat, used for crushing of prey.
 Male otters are slightly larger than females on average.
 Adults are 113–163 cm in length, including their tails that comprised about a third of their length.
 Weights range from 10–36 kg, with most otters averaging between 12 and 21 kg.
 They are the third largest otter on average after the sea otter and giant otter and probably the third largest extant mustelid appearing to slightly outrival the wolverine, hog badger and European badger in mean body mass.
-Despite being closely related to the Asian small-clawed otter, the African clawless otter is often twice as massive as that relatively diminutive mustelid.
+Despite being closely related to the Asian small-clawed otter, the African clawless otter is often twice as massive.